hydrologie/xhydro/CONTRIBUTING.rst

     .. code-block:: console

         git add .
-        git commit -s -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
+        git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature

     On commit, ``prek`` will run ``pre-commit`` checks that ensure code quality checks are passing, perform automatic fixes if possible, and warn of violations that require intervention.
 If your commit fails the checks initially, simply fix the errors, re-add the files, and re-commit.